brespina/personal-portfolio/content/projects/project_1.md

 +++
-title = "Frequency and Spatial Filtering for Periodic Noise Removal" description = "one of my favorite class assignments of all time. this was an assignment for my digital image processing course." weight = 1
+title = "Frequency and Spatial Filtering for Periodic Noise Removal" description = "Python, Pandas, NumPy, Scikit-Learn, OpenCV. one of my favorite class assignments of all time. this was an assignment for my digital image processing course." weight = 1

 [extra]